MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-OrganizationConfig.md

 The TenantAdminNotificationForDelayedDelicensingEnabled parameter enables or disables weekly admin Service Health advisory notifications that are sent to admins.
 Valid values are:

-- $true: Weekly Service Health advisory notifications are sent to admins about the number of Exchange Online delicensed users who are in the 30 day grace period over the last 7 days.
+- $true: Weekly Service Health advisory notifications are sent to admins about the number of Exchange Online delicensed users who are in the 30 day grace period during the specified 7 day interval.
 - $false: Disable weekly Service Health advisory notifications about the number of Exchange Online delicensed users.
 This is the default value.

 For more information about Service Health, see [How to check Microsoft 365 service health](https://learn.microsoft.com/microsoft-365/enterprise/view-service-health).